vashshawn/Pingvin-master/doc/fuzzing.md

 - https://download.visucore.com/bitcoin/bitcoin_fuzzy_in.tar.xz
 - http://strateman.ninja/fuzzing.tar.xz

 Extract these (or other starting inputs) into the `inputs` directory before starting fuzzing.
-These will need adapting to Dogecoin before use.
+These will need adapting to Pingvincoin before use.

 Fuzzing
 --------